This design is the eleventh of thirty-six woodblock prints in Rakusan's second main sequence series,

 (The 111 Grape theme is unusual in having seal B on a majority of its designs.)

 Rakusan arranged all three themes with fruit subjects (110-112) into installment four.
 (They are also consecutive with the only theme with a vegetable subject, 109.)

-Additionally, into each of the three themes in installment four Rakusan incorporated a single design taken from the same outside source, Ten Bamboo Studio Manual of Painting, 十竹斎書画譜, Jitchikusai Shogafu.
+Additionally, into each of the three themes in installment four Rakusan incorporated a single design taken from the same outside source, Ten Bamboo Studio Manual of Painting, 十竹斎書画譜, Jitchikusai Shogafu, called here TBS.

-In the 111 Grape theme, this borrowed design is one of the earlier seal C designs, 111-3, which clearly is in a style different from all of the others in the theme.
+In the 111 Grape theme, the TBS design is 111-3, one of the earlier seal C designs which clearly is in a style different from all of the others in the theme.

 At least some of the grape designs were adapted from sketches originally created in the late 1920s during the planning of design 32 of the earlier 100 Series.